 If you have very little time available or have specialized language needs, you may prefer to concentrate on Spanish in one-to-one tutoring sessions.
 We offer private classes for 4 or 6 hours a day.
-This program is available for every level and follows the same scheduling as the Group-4 and Group-4 Plus programs.
-Visits can be scheduled related to a certain profession when you start your study.
+This program is available for every level and visits can be scheduled related to a certain profession when you start your study.

 The emphasis of this program lies on improving general language skills and, depending on your needs, on building skills and vocabulary specifically related to your profession.
 Included is a language competence report covering listening and reading comprehension, writing and speaking skills, and if applicable, professional speaking skills.